ibmdb/node-ibm_db/README.md

 The connectivity can be enabled either on server using db2connectactivate utility or on client using client side license file.
 If you have client side license file, just copy it under `.../ibm_db/installer/clidriver/license` folder to be effective.

+In absense of a valid db2connect license file, `ibm_db` will throw **SQL1598N** error.
+Client side license file name should be `db2con*.lic`.

+If `IBM_DB_HOME` is set, you need to have same version of db2connect license as installed db2 client.
+Check db2 client version using `db2level` command.

 To know more about license and purchasing cost, please contact [IBM Customer Support](http://www-05.ibm.com/support/operations/zz/en/selectcountrylang.html).